Measurement and effective field theory interpretation of the photon-fusion production cross section of a pair of W bosons in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Results

-The results are interpreted with an EFT approach as constraints on the dimension-8 operators described in Ref.~\cite{Durieux:2025zrg}.
-The selected operators are bi-quadratic in the Higgs and gauge field strengths (denoted $f_M$) or quartic in the gauge field strength (denoted $f_T$).
-The CP-odd operators are denoted $f_{\widetilde{{M}}}$ and $f_{\widetilde{{T}}}$.
-We use the elastic \textsc{gamma-UPC} simulations to compute, in each \ptemu bin, how each EFT operator changes the signal prediction.
-These relative shifts are applied as event weights to the elastic, semi-dissociative, and dissociative components of the signal modeled by the \textsc{SuperChic}~4 generator, assuming the identical EFT effects for the nonelastic components.
-The impact is largest at high \ptemu, as shown in Fig.~\ref{fig:eft}.
 The sensitivity of the measurement to the EFT operators, considered one at a time, is extracted from a likelihood scan performed by varying the corresponding EFT coefficient.
 The 95\% confidence-level (\CL) intervals on the EFT coefficients are extracted from the scan and reported in Table~\ref{tab:eft}.
 Constraints on a series of operators are competitive with other measurements by the CMS Collaboration in different final states~\cite{CMS:2020gfh,CMS:2021jji,CMS:2021gme,CMS:2022yrl,CMS:2022dmc,CMS:2025dbm}.
 Figures~\ref{fig:limits_compare_fM} and ~\ref{fig:limits_compare_fT} show a comparison of the observed limits with those from other measurements.